pietervw/angular-component-generator/README.md

 # angular-component-generator
-Easy Bat file to generate angular components at the specified path
+Simple BAT file I use to generate Angular components at the specified path